 When a consultation process closes we will usually publish a summary of the feedback received along with individual responses where we have consent.
 You can see a list of any policy discussions that are open for feedback and contribute your views.

 We are supported in our policy work by a committee, which includes experts from the domain name industry, business, the public sector, consumer organisations, and academia.
-The committee meets quarterly and holds monthly conference calls.
+The committee meets quarterly.

 The role of the committee includes: